mister-byt/ShopApplication/README.md

 # ShopApplication
 Application for goods exploring and managing in supermarket Lenta

-Application allows to overlook goods which are taken from official Lenta's dite JSON response.
+Application allows to overlook goods which are taken from official Lenta's site JSON response.

 There is a full-text search, sorting, adding and deleting objects.